 Communicate clearly about your expectations, including budget.
 As described in Chapter Five of The Not So Big House, people’s goals regarding dreams, details and dollars rarely coincide.
 The architect and the client need to work together to make sure that compromises are made in either quality, quantity or cost to design a home that the client can afford.
 If a builder is selected early in the design process, he or she can also help give pricing information.
 This is by far the most difficult part of any house design process.
 Don’t think it will go away by not discussing it.

+No results for your area on the Directory?
 Check out your local chapter of the American Institute of Architects (AIA).
 Some chapters maintain a list of their members who specialize in residential projects.
 The AIA also has a searchable data base of all its members, and a list of all of the chapters, so you can find one close to you.